KDE/documentation-develop-kde-org/content/docs/configuration/updating_kconfig_files.md

 If you overwrite an existing update file with a new version that contains a new section, only the update instructions from this new section will be processed.

-If your application does not depend explicitely on KDED (e. g. if your target platform isn’t Linux or FreeBSD), kconf_update may not be started automatically.
+If your application does not depend explicitly on KDED (e. g. if your target platform isn’t Linux or FreeBSD), kconf_update may not be started automatically.
 You can start it manually using KConfig::checkUpdate().
 Note that kconf_update might process your update multiple times simultaneously in this case.
 This can cause problems if your update file uses the Script= command.
 See Development/Tools/Using_kconf_update#Note on side effects for more details.
 How to use[edit]

 To use kconf_update in your application, you only need to write an update file and install it in the right place.
 An example update file is in the section #Moving configuration data around.